Flatter, faster: scaling momentum for optimal speedup of SGD: Experimental Design

 In our experiments we study the $d = 100, r = 5, P = 5rd = 2500$ case.
 We draw $(A_i)_{ij} \sim \mathcal{N}(0, 1)$ as standard Gaussians and choose $X^*$ by drawing first $(X_0)_{ij} \sim \mathcal{N}(0, 1)$ and then performing SVD and projecting onto the top $r$ singular values by zeroing out the smaller singular values in the diagonal matrix.
 We intitalize $U = V = I_d$.
 We perform SGD with momentum on the time dependent loss (with label noise depending on time)

 where $\epsilon^{2} = 0.1$, $\xi_i(t) \sim \mathcal{N}(0, 1)$.
 We choose $\eta = 0.1$ for all of our experiments.

 The hessian of the loss is defined to be the Hessian averaged over the noise.
 Equivalently we may just set $\xi_i(t) = 0$ when we calculate the Hessian because averaging over the noise decouples the noise.
 Similarly when we define the expected test loss we define it as an average over all $A_i$ setting $\xi_i(t) = 0$ in order to decouple the noise.
 Averaging over $\xi_i(t)$ and $A_i$ would simply lead to an additional term $\langle \xi_i(t)^2 \rangle$ which would simply contribute a constant.
 We remove this constant for clarity.
+As a result, the expected test that we plot is proportional to the squared Frobenius norm of the difference between the model $UV$ and the target $X^{*}$,

 It is also interesting to note that we observe epoch-wise double descent \cite{nakkiran2021deep} in this problem.
 In particular, we observe that the peak in the test error can be controlled by the momentum hyperparameter, and becomes especially pronounced for $\beta \to 1$.